One of the most effective ways to improve the rate of fat loss and muscle gain, whichever your goal may be, is to use protein powder.

 Another benefit of powders that isn’t always considered is that they are absorbed really quick due to being soluble in water, which means it is available to your muscles faster than if you get protein from food sources.

 If you didn’t know there were different types of protein before now, then I’m about to give you a crash course.

-Before I move on I want to touch on the differences between whey protein isolate (very common) and whey protein concentrate (less common).
+Before I move on I want to touch on the differences between whey protein isolate (very common) and whey concentrate (less common).
 All of the products in the comparison chart above are whey isolate’s, and the reason for that is because it’s what most people would benefit from the most.

 Who Can Benefit From Supplementation?